Matching on Generalized Propensity Scores with Continuous Exposures: Discussion

-In addition, as with other (generalized) propensity score-based analyses, this approach does not resolve the potential for bias due to unmeasured confounding, in which case the unconfoundedness assumption is violated.
-By choosing a suitable degree of approximation, i.e., choosing $\delta$, under the local weak unconfoundedness assumption, we identify the theoretical point at which the proposed matching estimator achieves desirable asymptotic properties.
-The smoothness assumption is essentially the standard smoothness condition imposed in non-parametric regression problems.
-Also, we require the rate of smoothness, i.e., the bandwidth, to satisfy $h \simeq \delta$, to ensure the bias from matching discrepancy is asymptotically negligible.
-In finite-sample practice, the $(\delta,h)$ are considered as tuning parameters and searched via observational data by cross-validation.
-The focus of this paper is not to find a non-parametric estimator with the sharpest rate of convergence; thus, we obtain the asymptotically unbiased matching estimator via under-smoothing.
+We introduced the local weak unconfoundedness assumption, which is less stringent than the common weak unconfoundedness assumption, though it is still unverifiable since data are always uninformative about the distribution of the counterfactual outcomes.
+In addition, as with other (generalized) propensity score-based approaches, this approach does not resolve the potential bias due to unmeasured confounding, in which case the unconfoundedness assumption is violated.
+The caliper $\delta$ in the assumption has both important theoretical and practical implications.
+By choosing a suitable caliper $\delta$ that depends on the sample size, under the local weak unconfoundedness assumption, we identify the theoretical point at which the proposed matching estimator achieves desirable asymptotic properties.
+The smoothness assumption is essentially the standard Lipschitz continuous condition imposed in non-parametric regression problems and has been used in models with counterfactual outcomes \citep{kim2018identification}.
+Also, in the smoothed matching estimator, we require the rate of smoothness, i.e., the bandwidth, to satisfy $h \simeq \delta = o(N^{-1/3})$, to ensure the bias from matching discrepancy is asymptotically negligible and also the original and smoothed matching estimators maintain the similar asymptotic normal distributions.
+In finite sample, both caliper $\delta$ and bandwidth $h$ are considered tuning parameters and searched via data-driven approaches.
+The focus of this paper is not to find a non-parametric estimator with the sharpest rate of convergence; thus, we obtain the asymptotically unbiased matching estimator via under-smoothing \citep{chen2017tutorial}.
 A natural extension is to generalize the bias-corrected matching estimator proposed in \cite{abadie2011bias} into our non-parametric settings, which has the potential to obtain sharper results on the rate of convergence.

-Finally, we believe the simplicity and generality of our matching framework has the potential of promoting awareness of causal inference in future science and policy-relevant research, especially in fields where interventions (or named exposures/treatments) are naturally continuous such as in environmental research.
+We obtained the theoretical results of the matching estimator relying on the true GPS and the GPS estimated by a parametric model.
+In future work, it is worthwhile to explore the asymptotic properties of the matching estimator using a GPS model estimated non-parametrically.
+Both the bootstrap procedure and the theoretical results of this paper are developed for a given exposure $w$ point-wise.
+It would be helpful to develop inference procedures that are able to quantify the uncertainty of the exposure-response curve via simultaneous confidence bands and derive uniform consistency and weak convergence of the matching estimator.